vignesh022/Analyzing-App-profiles-to-identify-potential-profitable-revenue-streams/README.md

 # Analyzing-Smartphone-App-profiles-to-identify-profitable-revenue-streams

-  Please look at the App_profiles_EDA notebook to look at an exploratory data analysis of app data scraped from Google Play and Apple App Store
+An exploratory data analysis of app data scraped from Google Play and Apple App Store to determine popular app categories